Lung Cancer and Asbestos

 Asbestos usually enters the body when inhaled or swallowed.
 Inhalation is the most common method of infiltration because the fibers are small and are easily introduced into the air by human activity.

-Most asbestos exposure cases occur during the mining and processing of the raw minerals, the constant handling of asbestos-containing materials (ACMs), or when older buildings made before the early 1980s are renovated or torn down.
+Most asbestos exposure cases occur during the mining and processing of raw minerals, the constant handling of asbestos-containing materials (ACMs), or when older buildings made before the early 1980s are renovated or torn down.

-Sometimes asbestos is transferred secondhand to family members via clothing and protective gear.
+Sometimes, asbestos is transferred secondhand to family members via clothing and protective gear.

 No matter how asbestos becomes lodged in the body, asbestos fibers can build up in the lungs, causing damage that may lead to cancer.

-Even though asbestos use in the U.S. has declined sharply over the past 40 years, its widespread use in many industries throughout much of the 20th Century places everyone at some level of risk to asbestos exposure.
+Even though asbestos use in the U.S. has declined sharply over the past 40 years, its widespread use in many industries throughout much of the 20th Century places everyone at some level of risk of asbestos exposure.

 In addition, homes, schools, public buildings, and other structures built before the early 1980s still contain large amounts of asbestos in insulation, vinyl flooring, roofing materials, and various types of pipes.